Update Enterprise Manager

 {% endhint %}

-Insert your Customer Download Token into the download URL and download the latest installer in the the same folder where you have folder `enterprise-manager`:
+Insert your Customer Download Token into the download URL and download the latest installer in the same folder where you have folder `enterprise-manager`:

 ```bash